cjpais/writing/serve/tech/universal-links/universal-links-w-qr-support-swiftui.md

 There are a few tools you can use to validate your AASA after you have it on your server.
-Even if you validate your AASA you may run into some frustration, but it is a good thing to check off your list
+Even if you validate your AASA you may run into some frustration, but it is a good thing to check off your list.

+The [Branch AASA Validator](https://branch.io/resources/aasa-validator/) is the best I found.

+[Apple has their own](https://search.developer.apple.com/appsearch-validation-tool), however it doesn't think my App is valid 🤷🏽‍♂️ so I wouldn't recommend it.
+It just added to the confusion of the process.